devise-security/devise-security/README.md

 - `:security_questionable` - as accessible substitution for captchas (security
   question with captcha fallback)
-- `:paranoid_verification` - admin can generate verification code that user needs to fill in otherwise he wont be able to use the application.
+- `:paranoid_verification` - admin can generate verification code that user needs to fill in otherwise he won't be able to use the application.

 Configuration and database schema for each module below.